mwbowers/mwbowers.github.io/manuals/configuration/bterm/bterm-sizing.md

 ---
-title: BTerm Sizing
+title: "Optimizing BTerm Window Sizing for Productivity"
-description: This document provides guidance on adjusting the size and layout of BTerm windows, including tips for optimizing workspace efficiency and customizing the terminal interface to fit user preferences.
+description: "Enhance your workflow with our guide on BTerm window sizing.
+Learn to adjust and optimize window dimensions for maximum efficiency."
 ---

 ## Changing the Terminal Display Size